dddrrreee/cs140e-24win/labs/14-ss-equiv-deux/README.md

         # from labs/14-ss-equiv-deux
         % cp code-patch/* code

+ 2. Make sure tests pass:

         % cd code
         % make check

-    This should pass.

-Great you now have a working copy that you can modify.
+Great you now have a working copy that you can modify!

 What's new:
  - `8-syscall-test.c`: a new system call test that shows how to setup